ices-eg/ICES-VMS-and-Logbook-Data-Call/a_Data preparation and submission.md

 - The workflow scripts contain numerous parameters that may need adjustment based on your specific data characteristics.
 - Understanding fishing behaviour for different gears in your fleet is crucial for accurate activity determination.
 - Always review the results carefully, especially the activity detection, which is a critical step.
 - Pay attention to units: swept area is calculated in square kilometres (km²).
+Submission of this field is optional - if you have better information on the width of gears used in your national fleets, use them here.
+If not, the workflow uses the Benthis gear models to calulate width.
+If you leave this field blank, this will be done in the ICES database.
+- Do not use dummy values (e.g. 999, -999999) for any field.
+Step 3.7 of the workflow specifies `na = ""` in the .csv files exported for upload.
+The data submission process will not accept `"na"` entries in numeric data, but will accept blanks.
+If you have issues, please contact the Secretariat for help.

 # Contacts